tomjaguarpaw/H2/posts/scrap-your-fold-combinators.md

 -- by Tom Ellis, February 2025

+Typical programming languages have a "for loop" construct that allows iteration over a range of numbers or over the elements of a container.
+Haskell has standard library functions called `for` and `for_` that can be used for a similar purpose, and also has constructs `foldl`, `foldl'`, `foldr`, `foldM`, `mapAccumR`, `mapAccumL` that iterate over a container and produce a "single value" (as opposed to another container); they are called "folds" or "fold combinators".
+Other folds exist beyond the standard library, including `loop`, `loopM` and `mapAccumLM`.
+Additionally there are functions that iterate over a container but don't produce a "single result", instead producing another container.
+Examples include `concatMap` and `mapMaybe`.

+Wow, that's a lot of fold combinators (plus friends)!
+Is there anything we can do to simplify dealing with this menagerie?
+Well, I have frequently been impressed by Haskell's ability to generalise seemingly disparate concepts, and in so doing simplify them.
+The case of fold combinators is no exception: they can all be rewritten in terms of `for_`!

 In my article "[`foldl` traverses with `State`, `foldr` traverses with anything](../foldl-traverses-state-foldr-traverses-anything/)", I showed that every use of `foldr` on a list is equivalent to using